johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

   </tr>
 </table>

-Note: arrows indicates that the model starts overfitting in terms of constantly improving on the training data but can't generalise to validation data.
+Note: arrows indicates that the model starts overfitting in terms of constantly improving on the training data but can't generalize to validation data.

 The simple model was not sufficiently complex that it could capture all the features in the garments.
 So to that effect we introduce the basic U-Net model.